Integrating large language models and active inference to understand eye movements in reading and dyslexia: Introduction

 Converging evidence emerges from three recent fMRI studies utilizing deep learning models during linguistic tasks.
 These studies not only confirm the predictive nature of language processing but also lend support to the prediction hierarchies proposed by predictive coding.
-The first fMRI study \citep{schmitt2021predicting} trareferined a LLM to predict the next word at multiple time scales, identifying event boundaries as high surprise (also explored in \citep{baldassano2017discovering,zadbood2017we,chang2022information}).
+The first fMRI study \citep{schmitt2021predicting} trained a LLM to predict the next word at multiple time scales, identifying event boundaries as high surprise (also explored in \citep{baldassano2017discovering,zadbood2017we,chang2022information}).
 Analyzing human functional magnetic resonance data during story listening, the study revealed an event-based hierarchy of surprise signals evolving along temporoparietal regions, with surprise signals gating bottom-up and top-down connectivity across neighboring time scales.
 Furthermore, another fMRI study provided compelling evidence of the brain's ability to predict a hierarchy of representations spanning multiple timescales in the future \citep{caucheteux2023evidence}.
 Enhancing LLMs with the capability to predict beyond the next word increased their fit with human data.
 The study also highlighted the hierarchical organization of brain predictions, ranging from temporal cortices predicting shorter-range representations (e.g., the next word) to frontoparietal cortices predicting higher-level, longer-range, and more contextual representations.

-Notably, a separate fMRI study reported that evoked brain responses to words are influenced by linguistic predictions and a metric of unexpectedness, closely aligning with the hierarchical scheme of active inference, where lower-level predictions are informed by higher-level predictions \citep{heilbron2022hierarchy}.
+Notably, a separate fMRI study reported that evoked brain responses to words are influenced by linguistic predictions and a metric of unexpectedness, closely aligning with the hierarchical predictive processing schemes, where lower-level predictions are informed by higher-level predictions \citep{heilbron2022hierarchy}.
 Additionally, the study demonstrated that these hierarchical predictions can be well-aligned with standard levels of analysis in psycholinguistics, including meaning, grammar, words, and speech sounds, reinforcing the validity of the standard decomposition.
+Taken together, these studies, alongside others \citep{kutas1984brain,weissbart2020cortical,koskinen2020brain,willems2016prediction,frank2015erp}, provide compelling support for the significance of prediction and hierarchical predictive coding in language processing.
+Moreover, they underscore the growing relevance of LLMs in comprehending linguistic processing \citep{goldstein2022shared}.